St. Jude Medical: 2000s

 In 2004, St. Jude Medical CEO Terry Shepherd retired.
 The company's stock had increased 277% during his tenure as CEO.
 St. Jude Medical COO Daniel Starks was appointed to replace Shepherd as the company's CEO.
-Starks had previously served as chief executive officer of Daig Corporation from 1986 to 1996, when St. Jude Medical acquired the company.
-Starks had been retained by St. Jude Medical and had served as company chief operating officer since 2001.
+Starks was CEO of Daig Corporation from 1986 to 1996, when St. Jude Medical acquired the company.
+Starks had been retained by St. Jude Medical and had been chief operating officer since 2001.

-In January 2005, St. Jude Medical acquired Saint Paul, Minnesota-based Endocardial Solutions for $272 million.
+In January 2005, St. Jude acquired Saint Paul, Minnesota-based Endocardial Solutions for $272 million.
 Endocardial Solutions manufactured diagnostic and therapeutic devices used to treat atrial fibrillation.
 Later that year the company acquired Plano, Texas-based Advanced Neuromodulation Systems for $1.3 billion.
 At the time of its acquisition, Advanced Neuromodulation Systems was the second-largest supplier of devices that use electrotherapy to treat chronic pain and nerve disorders.

-In 2008, St. Jude Medical acquired MediGuide, an Israeli company that developed technology that uses tiny sensors to locate medical devices inside of a patient's body and increase the amount of information available to a doctor during medical procedures.
+In 2008, St. Jude acquired MediGuide, an Israeli company that developed technology that uses tiny sensors to locate medical devices inside of a patient's body and increase the amount of information available to a doctor during medical procedures.